UX Design. Shuttl. 2018.

 There is a dependency on knowledge transfer between Customer Care and DMs that effects the end user.
 The way the system currently handles alerts, the customer care does not have a full overview of real-time bus statuses whereas DMs overlook active tracking of a bus and focus on solving major vehicles and driver related issues.
 This affects the end consumer’s on-call experience as Customer Care relies on DMs to seek real-time bus status.

-The Service Panel isn't the only source of truth.
+The Service Panel is not the (only) source of truth.

-Unable to retrieve all information via service panel, driver details, are in some other tool, external documentations have past data.
+Ideally, the information provided by DM should be feed to the system and it should be seen by other teammates.
+Otherwise, it makes the process slower and affects the end-user on trip experience.
+Users are unable to retrieve information via service panel, driver details, are in some other tool, external documentations have past data that are recorded in the service panel at the end of the day.
 It doesn’t help the user with information that is either analytical or historical in nature.

-DMs are more sensitive about a bus/driver than the end customers
+DMs are sensitive about a bus/driver than the end customers

 REFRAMING THE PROBLEM